Rules and recommendations

 For all citizens of the Czech Republic, their family members, and foreigners residing in the Czech Republic, if you have tested positive for SARS-CoV-2 less than 14 days prior to your travel to the Czech Republic, you may travel to the Czech Republic, but if possible, travel to the Czech Republic and travel only by individual transport.
 If you must use public transport, you are obliged to inform the carrier.
 In any case, you are obliged to inform the health workers who carry out SARS-CoV-2 tests and the local regional health station upon arrival.
 At the same time, immediately upon arrival, you must go into isolation, where you must remain for at least 3 days after the symptoms have subsided, but not less than 14 days.

 Employees who have spent more than 12 hours (24 hours in the case of neighboring countries) are required to provide their employer with proof of having undergone the test or proof that they are covered by an exemption before entering the workplace.
 The employer must not allow them into the workplace until then.
-This does not apply to people who have had a covid-19 disease in the last 180 days and those who have been vaccinated in a EU+ country and at least 14 days have passed since the complete vaccination.
+This does not apply to people who have had a covid-19 disease in the last 180 days and those who have been vaccinated in a EU+ country and at least 14 days have passed since the complete vaccination (for details on the recognition of vaccination, see Possibilities and Obligations of Foreigners Entering the Czech Republic).
 If you are traveling from a low or medium risk country, will take the test after you arrive in the Czech Republic, you may enter the workplace until the test result is available, but you must wear only a respirator or protective device without an exhalation valve and with a filtration efficiency of at least 94% (FFP2/CN 95 class) at all times.
 For the labor law implications of this measure for employers and employees, see the press release from the Ministry of Labour and Social Affairs (only in Czech).
 The employee is also obliged to inform his employer if he travels for more than 12 hours (24 hours if it is a neighboring country) to a country with a low, medium, high, very high, or extreme risk of infection.

 It is highly recommended not to travel to countries at extreme risk of infection associated with the emergence of new mutations in the coronavirus SARS CoV-2.

 For Czech citizens and foreigners with a residence permit issued by the Czech Republic and EU+ citizens and foreigners with a long-term or permanent residence permit in EU+ countries, please refer to the Ministry of the Interior's scheme (only in Czech).
-More detailed information can be found in the table of the Ministry of Interior here (only in Czech).
 From 12 July 2021, these people can obtain an EU COVID certificate if they have been vaccinated in a third country with a vaccine approved by the European Medicines Agency.
 For details, see the Ministry of Health of the Czech Republic press release (only in Czech).

 The exact conditions for entry into the territory of the Czech Republic, including exceptions, can be found clearly in the table of the Ministry of the Interior of the Czech Republic.